Patopam/WebProject/README.md

 # Sense: Feel, track and grow.

-An app that connects your emotions with your financial decisions to help you live more consciously.
+An app that connects emotions with financial decisions to help you live more consciously.

 ---